MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricApplicationHealth.md

 Specifies the filter for **ServiceHealthState** children based on health state.
 The value can be obtained from members or bitwise operations on members of **HealthStateFilter**.
 Only children that match the filter are returned.
-All children will be used to evaluate the application aggregated health state.
+All children is used to evaluate the application aggregated health state.
 If not specified, all entries are returned.

 ```yaml